 This is also the reason income reports skew disproportionately to certain niches.
 Blogs about making money, online business, personal finance, marketing, etc. are more likely to share income reports than, say, a fashion blogger.

 But keep in mind that there are bloggers in EVERY niche who are blogging full-time and making six figures from their blogs.
-They just aren’t writing about it publicly on the Internet because it wouldn’t make sense with their business objectives.
+They just aren’t writing about it publicly on the Internet because it wouldn’t make sense for their business.

 Finally, remember that blog income reports don’t always tell the whole story.